When a Car Accident Exceeds Insurance Limits

 - Traumatic brain injuries

-These severe injuries could require lifetime ongoing medical care, and some might even require modifications to someone’s home or vehicle.
+These severe injuries could require lifetime ongoing medical care; some might even require modifications to someone’s home or vehicle.
 For this reason, Georgia’s minimum insurance requirements may be of little help if the collision is severe.

 How Uninsured Motorist Coverage Can Help

 While you are not required to carry uninsured and underinsured motorist coverage in Georgia, it may be worth adding to your policy.
-Uninsured and underinsured motorist coverage protects drivers in collisions with at-fault drivers who are uninsured or underinsured.
+Uninsured and underinsured motorist coverage protects drivers in collisions with at-fault uninsured or underinsured drivers.
 If the at-fault driver is uninsured, your insurance will compensate you for the injuries and damage sustained during the collision.
 In comparison, underinsured coverage will cover losses over the at-fault driver’s insurance limits up to your underinsured coverage limit.

 For example, suppose you are in a collision due to someone else’s wrongdoing, and you sustain severe injuries that result in $75,000 worth of medical bills and lost wages, and $45,000 in property damage because your car was totaled.
-If the driver only has the minimum required coverage, you could be facing a difficult road.
+You could face a difficult road if the driver only has the minimum required coverage.
 However, if you have underinsured motorist insurance for $75,000 per person, your insurance will cover the $70,000 that exceeds the at-fault driver’s insurance limits.
 If you opted for only $50,000 in underinsured coverage, your policy would compensate you up to that limit.